cafreo/ctpv/README.md

 ### lf file manager

-Add these lines to your lf config
-(usually located at `~/.config/lf/lfrc`).
+Add these lines to your lf config (for version r38 or lower you don't need to disable preload) (usually located at `~/.config/lf/lfrc`).

 ```
+set preload false
 set previewer ctpv
 set cleaner ctpvclear
 &ctpv -s $id